Stability and statistical inference for semidiscrete optimal transport maps: Preliminaries

-\begin{remark}[On assumption of known $R$] Our assumption of known reference measure $R$ is natural when we view the OT map as a multivariate extension of the quantile function \cite{chernozhukov2017monge}.
+\begin{remark}[Known $R$ assumption] Our assumption of a known reference measure $R$ is natural when we view the OT map as a multivariate extension of the quantile function \cite{chernozhukov2017monge}.
 Indeed, when $d=1$ and $R= \text{Unif}[0,1]$, the OT map $T^*$ agrees with the quantile function of $P$.
-In general, the OT map shares two important properties of the quantile function. (i) For $\vY \sim R$, $\vT^*(\vY)$ recovers the target distribution $P$, $\vT^*(\vY) \sim P$; and (ii) $\vT^*$ is a \textit{monotone}, i.e., $\langle \vT^*(\vy) - \vT^*(\vy'), \vy-\vy' \rangle \ge 0$, which follows by the fact that $\vT^*$ agrees with the gradient of a convex function.
-A common choice of the reference measure $R$ is the uniform distribution over the unit cube $[0,1]^d$ or the unit ball $\{ \vy : \| \vy \| \le 1 \}$. \end{remark}
+In general, the OT map shares two important properties of the quantile function. (i) For $\vY \sim R$, $\vT^*(\vY)$ recovers the target distribution $P$, $\vT^*(\vY) \sim P$; and (ii) $\vT^*$ is a \textit{monotone}, i.e., $\langle \vT^*(\vy) - \vT^*(\vy'), \vy-\vy' \rangle \ge 0$, which follows because $\vT^*$ is cyclically monotone, i.e., it agrees with the gradient of a convex function.
+Common choices of the reference measure $R$ include the uniform distribution over the unit cube $[0,1]^d$ and the unit ball $B_1$.
+Another possible reference measure would be the standard Gaussian distribution. \end{remark}

 \begin{remark}[Computational aspects] The decomposition into Laguerre cells is known as a `power diagram' in computational geometry \cite{aurenhammer1987power}, for which efficient algorithms are available \cite{bowyer1981computing,watson1981computing}.
 They can be implemented in several programming libraries, such as CGAL \cite{cgal1996cgal} and GEOGRAM \cite{levy2015geogram}.
 Efficient algorithms for computing dual potential vectors were proposed by \cite{merigot2011multiscale,kitagawa2019convergence}.
-Linear convergence of a dumped Newton algorithm for solving the dual problem (\ref{eq: semi_dual}) was proved by \cite{kitagawa2019convergence}.
-We refer to \cite{levy2018notions} and \cite[Section 5]{peyre2019computational} for a review of computational aspects of semidiscrete OT. \end{remark}
+Among others, \cite{kitagawa2019convergence} established linear convergence of a damped Newton algorithm for solving the dual problem \eqref{eq: semi_dual}.
+We refer to \cite{levy2018notions} and \cite[Chapter 5]{peyre2019computational} for a review of computational aspects of semidiscrete OT. \end{remark}